From September 2nd, Connect will require multi-factor authentication for sign-in.

 Once MFA is set up, here's how to log in:

-- Enter the 6-digit code shown in the app (these codes change every 30 seconds).
+Enter the 6-digit code shown in your authenticator app (these codes change every 30 seconds)

 The whole process typically takes about 10 seconds once you're used to it.